TheGameCreators/FPS-Creator-Classic/readme.txt

 Increased maximum radar blips to 20 to bring in line with maximum AI teams.
 Changes to cull system to improve performance and added entity fade for smoother appearence.

-plrisrunning=x (condition) - X=1 returns true if the player is running, x=0 returns true if player not running. plriszoomed=x (condition) - X=1 returns true if player weapon currently zoomed, X=0, returns true if weapon not zoomed plrisusingreload=X (condition) - X=1 returns true if reload pressed, X=0, returns true if reload not pressed. plriscrouching=x (condition) - X=1. returns true if player crouched, x=0 returns true if player not crouching plrisonground=x (condition) - X=1 and player is on ground returns true, X=0 and player is not on ground returns true. plrisjumping=x (condition) x=1 returns true if player is jumping, x=0 returns true if player is not jumping.
+plrisrunning (condition)  returns true if the player is running, plriszoomed (condition) - returns true if player weapon currently zoomed, plrisusingreload=X (condition) - X=1 returns true if reload pressed, X=0, returns true if reload not pressed. plriscrouching (condition) -  returns true if player crouched plrisonground=x (condition) - X=1 and player is on ground returns true, X=0 and player is not on ground returns true. plrisjumping (condition) returns true if player is jumping

 swaptoalt - swaps to alt fire on the current weapon firemode=x (condition) - returns true if current firemode=x, 0=normal, 1=alt fire mode